OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/AI/AI - FAQs.md

 The list of modules of each specialization can be found [here](https://docs.google.com/document/d/1wExON8zV3sbf1hoipts_LsznLfMOWYJM9EPi7qAipwU/edit#heading=h.843zzs6wkts).

-The intersection between the specializations' modules can be seen [here](https://docs.google.com/spreadsheets/d/1SzKZXzVGHpCSpZO9bACl-XES3CoZFkIxDRLIOXJk5rY/edit?usp=drive_link):
+IMPORTANT: The intersection between the specializations' modules can be seen [here](https://docs.google.com/spreadsheets/d/1SzKZXzVGHpCSpZO9bACl-XES3CoZFkIxDRLIOXJk5rY/edit?usp=drive_link) .

 Side note 1: some modules are optional to some specializations, and mandatory to others.
 For example, Computer Security is mandatory for AI (and CN?), but optional for SE (and CS?)